A Tramp and a Marine; they aren’t so different.

 When the daily responsibilities weigh down on the man, he seeks refuge; he longs to withdraw to the black and white hardship of his past.
 His experience at war or on the streets was special, it isn’t something most people could cope with, or excel at… survive even.
 He feels a pride inside about his handling of it.
 Normal life doesn’t give him the same reward, it doesn’t inspire him and give him the sense of value and accomplishment.
 So, his fight of days gone by has taken on a new front; and this one he isn’t prepared for.
 This isn’t an emotion unique to these men, we all experience the human response of ‘You weren’t there’… from telling the story of getting your sandwich pinched by a seagull, to feeling smug about being the only person in the office at 7am; it is constantly around us.
 Think about the poor person you mocked for missing a winning football match, or when Debbie broke her wrist on a hen doo.

 We need to understand that this man of conflict can no longer be satisfied by materialistic things alone; if you give him a house, extra money and a job then it doesn’t appeal to him like it once did.
 He needs stimulation and a purpose, one outside of the rewards that regular society would normally revel in.
-He needs his friends, he needs to learn how to trust again, and he needs to learn the hard lesson of adapting once more to a deadly situation; one which will kill him in a far more drawn out fashion than gunfire or hypothermia will.
+He needs his friends, he needs to learn how to trust again, and he needs to learn the hard lesson of adapting once more to a deadly situation; a mental battle for peace rather than a physical one.
+A battle which will kill him in a far more drawn out fashion than gunfire or hypothermia will.

 My experiences of living homeless and of going to war have both left voids to be filled.
 Sitting in an empty house does not fill it.
 That void needs to be filled and we need to help the man choose what it’ll be.
 For the time being, writing filled my void and as I sat with my pint at JFK, struggling with the echo of being called a war glamorist, I soothed my soul: